Sign in and browse with speed and security

-Look at it this way — if you’re a vegan person beginning to use a new grocery app, you may not want to see constant discounts on the prime steak or deer jerky.
+Look at it this way — if you’re a vegan beginning to use a new grocery app, you may not want to see constant discounts on prime steak or deer jerky.
 However, once the app is personalised for you, I bet you’d be delighted to see that your favourite granola or vegan ice cream is on sale.
 All this being a first time user.
 That’s data personalisation working in your favour!

 Both problems leave a clear gap concerning customer satisfaction.

 The existing mainstream tools don't offer any convenient control for which data can be made available for digital services and which data is best kept secure.
 It's a total blind zone from the user's perspective.

 Take, for instance, a website that urges you to register all your personal information, even if you'll never use the site again.
 It can be anything: say, converting a file into a peculiar format with some file conversion software you've never heard of.
 It should be a one time deal.
 But it's not.
 This service will then have your email address (for whatever reason) and all basic personal details on file for decades after the date you actually logged in.

 Even if you choose to stop using the service, your data will remain, and as a user, you have no convenient way to delete any of it.
 To pull this off, a user must dig deep into the algorithms' interface and go through a series of identity verification.
 Ugh.

 Without a simple one-click solution, most choose to give up on the process altogether and just hope their personal data is stored securely, without being redistributed.

 The volume of spam calls are growing significantly every year and reached more than 26 billion calls in 2019 (Truecaller)

 Spam messages accounted for more than 53% of e-mail traffic in 2019 (Statista)